0x00Jeff/0x00Jeff.github.io/_posts/2022-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

 the other one which as the flag name `DONT_RESOLVE_DLL_REFERENCES` suggest is ... yep, the function doesn't resolve the references, including the function imports, but what does this mean ?

-in a normal scenario, your dll calls a function, `MessageBoxW` in my case. the OS loader makes sure the function is exists in memory by loading the dll that contains it, it also ensures that your dll is calling the right address at which the said function resides. in other words, the OS loader got your back
+in a normal scenario, your dll calls a function, `MessageBoxW` in my case. the OS loader makes sure the function exists in memory by loading the dll that contains it, it also ensures that your dll is calling the right address at which the said function resides. in other words, the OS loader got your back

-but when loading a dll with `DONT_RESOLVE_DLL_REFERENCES`, the function your dll tries to call doesn't exist in memory, and by the time your dll tries to call it, it just calls the address where the function is *supposed* to be located, and since a bunch of zeroes exist in that location instead of the original function, the program crashes (I had to learn this the hard way)
+but when loading a dll with `DONT_RESOLVE_DLL_REFERENCES`, the function your dll tries to call doesn't exist in memory, and by the time your dll tries to call the address where it's supposed to be, it actually calls into a place filled with zeroes causing the program to crash (I had to learn this the hard way)

 ## third idea : a deeper look into LoadLibraryA

-by this time, I know using `LoadLibraryExA` with any special flags is wound't work, but what about `LoadLibraryA` ? (btw `LoadLibrary` is just a wrapper arround `LoadlibraryExA`, calling `LoadLibraryA(libname)` is the equivalent of calling `LoadLibraryExA(libname, 0)`, the second argument being 0 means no speciall loading flags. the deal breaker is not really which function is being called, but the flags argument that ends up in `LoadLibraryExA`)
+by this time, I know using `LoadLibraryExA` with any special flags is wound't work, but what about `LoadLibraryA` ? (btw `LoadLibraryA` is just a wrapper arround `LoadlibraryExA`, calling `LoadLibraryA(libname)` is the equivalent of calling `LoadLibraryExA(libname, 0)`, the second argument being 0 means no speciall loading flags. the deal breaker is not really which function is being called, but the flags argument that ends up in `LoadLibraryExA`)

 `LoadLibraryA` does everything I want to do, it loads a dll with the right memory protections and everything, it only does one thing that I don't need, so why not try to get ride of it ? this was the time to reverse `LoadLibraryA` to figure out at which point it calls the dll's entry point so I can patch it away

-after some stepping over and out of functions, I've found the function responsible for calling the Dll EntryPoint and how it's reached from `LoadLibrary`
+after some stepping over and out of functions, I've found the one responsible for calling the Dll EntryPoint and how it's reached from `LoadLibrary`

 ```